Dr Jessica Hekman

 - In breeding for the “ideal” personality, we have to make tradeoffs

 - We can breed for tameness and resilience – but currently that’s not our priority

 - Puppies get information from their parents about the environment they should expect to live in (not just from genetics)

 - Mild stress in early life can be positive for developing a resilient adult – but not too much!

 - Anxiety can affect lifespan

 - Anxiety can be affected by chronic pain

-Please pay and register for the webinar using the button below
+Please pay for the webinar using the button below

 If you do not receive these please email email@example.com